pjuren/pyokit/sphinx/source/index.rst

 Pyokit is a python library with a collection of tools to make the processing and analysis of high-throughput biological datasets in python a bit easier.
 This is the Pyokit manual, which describes the library and gives examples of how to use it to achieve common data processing goals.
+It also contains the developer documentation.

 Contents: